 There were more than 281 billion consumer and business emails sent per day in 2018, and this figure is expected to rise to 333 billion by 2022.
 Every business relies on email; whether it’s for internal communications, client contact or lead generation, email is an invaluable tool.
-However, the more emails being sent and received, the slower the mail server, but deleting these emails without any backup or records may result in legal problems should you need to obtain emails in the event of litigation.
+However, the more emails being sent and received, the slower the mail server, but deleting these emails without any backup or records may result in legal problems should you need to show 100% true and original records in the event of litigation.

 Due to the sheer number of emails sent on a daily basis, the amount of server space you need to store emails can quickly accelerate.
 Reduced server space can mean increased costs (as you may need to upgrade your storage requirements) or poorer performance.
 Yet, emails are crucial records of communication – between employees, customers and prospects – which you wouldn’t want to simply delete.
 Email archiving systems give you the best of both worlds, by reducing the amount of email storage you need while simultaneously keeping your important business data secure.